 - Date on which the registrable corporate controller became a corporate controller of the company or foreign company (as the case may be); and

 - Date on which the registrable corporate controller ceased to be a corporate controller of the company or foreign company (as the case may be)

 There are no fees payable for lodging RORC information with ACRA.

 - Do I have to add my client into my client list in BizFile+ before I can lodge RORC information on their behalf?

 RFAs can only perform transactions, including lodging of RORC information, for entities in their client list.
 RFAs must ensure that they have been authorised by their clients to lodge and update the RORC information on their behalf.

 - Do I need specific filing access to lodge RORC information on behalf of my clients?

-To lodge the RORC information with ACRA for the first time starting May 2020, RFAs must first get authorisation from their client, and ensure that the client is in their client list before using the transaction “Update Register of Registrable Controllers” to update the RORC information on their behalf.
+To lodge the RORC information with ACRA for the first time, RFAs must first get authorisation from their client, and ensure that the client is in their client list before using the transaction “Update Register of Registrable Controllers” to update the RORC information on their behalf.